tuxsoft/WeatherStation/README.md

 # 3D Printed Weather Station

-A WeMos based 3D printed WiFi weather station
+A WeMos based 3D printed WiFi weather station.

 ![TuxSoft Weather Station](https://github.com/tuxsoft/WeatherStation/blob/master/images/tux3dpweather.jpg)

 You can see this in [action](https://youtu.be/rjHQcb2TLco)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rjHQcb2TLco" frameborder="0" allowfullscreen></iframe>

 I have been meaning to build a weather station for a few years then recently I saw i Dan Bemowski's https://www.thingiverse.com/thing:2757369